 Coverage D pays for additional living expenses if your home becomes uninhabitable due to a covered loss.
 This may include temporary housing, hotel stays, storage costs, additional food expenses, and other necessary costs incurred while your home is being repaired.

-Loss of Use coverage is usually calculated as a percentage of the dwelling coverage, often between 20 percent and 30 percent.
+Loss of Use coverage is usually calculated as a percentage of the dwelling coverage, often between 20% and 30%.
 It applies for the reasonable period required to restore the home to a livable condition.
 Because insurers sometimes dispute the duration or necessity of these expenses, homeowners should keep careful records of all costs related to temporary relocation.

 Coverage E: Personal Liability